DiaperAce/PoofPatrollerBot/README.md

 Repository for @PoofPatrollerBot on Telegram

 # Version History
+- v1.0.0 ~ 2020 Dec 08
+  - Updated to v13 of python-telegram package.
+  - Converted all functions to work with CallbackContext and Update

 - v0.2.1 ~ 2020 Nov 29
   - More names for "Certified Big"

 - v0.2.1 ~ 2018 Aug 26
   - Fixed a spelling error
   - PoofPatrollerBot added to "Certified Big" list

 - v0.2.0
   - Introduction of "Certified Big" list
   - More responses to each status added